AdaptiveCity/sensor_pycom/pygate/README.md

 Two additional hints:
 1. `pycom-fwtool` sometimes has problems downloading the firmware directly from the web e.g. with "Error creating Device record".
 In that case you can manually download the software from https://docs.pycom.io/advance/downgrade/ and use the "install from local file" option in `pycom-fwtool`.
+Note the 'web-download' is required to get the SigFox identifiers, if you want those...

 2. You can confirm you have the 'Pygate' firmware installed via the REPL - this should not give an error:
 ```